tharinduSamare/RISCV_processor_design/README.md

-# RISCV-32I 5 Stage Pipelined Processor
+# RISC-V 32I 5 Stage Pipelined Processor

-This is a RISCV 32I processor which also supports the M extension.
+This is a RISC-V 32I processor which also supports the M extension.

 ## Datapath of the Processor